AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the developer go broke?
+What time did the man go to the dentist?

-They kept spending all their cache.
+Tooth hurt-y.
 <!-- JOKE-END -->